|

 News

 - [Jan.
-2023] Our work on bundle recommendation was accepted to PLOS ONE.
+2024] Our work on cold-start bundle recommendation has been accepted at The Web Conference 2024.

 |